INTRYGUE: Induction-Aware Entropy Gating for Reliable RAG Uncertainty Estimation: Limitations

 \section{Limitations}

 While INTRYGUE provides a mechanistically grounded approach to uncertainty estimation in RAG, we identify the following limitations: \begin{itemize} \item \textbf{Requirement of White-Box Access:} INTRYGUE relies on extracting internal attention matrices during the forward pass to compute the SinkRate and monitor induction heads.
-Consequently, it cannot be applied to proprietary, black-box large language models restricted behind APIs like GPT-4 or Claude. \item \textbf{Transformer Architecture:} Because our findings are fundamentally rooted in standard Transformer attention mechanics, the method’s applicability to alternative architectures (such as state-space models) remains an open question. \item \textbf{Task-Dependent Aggregation:} As demonstrated in our results from Section~\ref{sec:main_results}, the optimal sequence aggregation strategy depends on the generation length.
-While $\text{INTRYGUE}_{\text{min-max}}$ is highly effective for long-form generation (MS MARCO, CNN/DM), $\text{INTRYGUE}_{\text{mean}}$ is required for short responses (CoQA).
-This prevents the score from being entirely plug-and-play across varying output lengths, requiring practitioners to select the appropriate aggregation heuristic for their specific RAG use case. \item \textbf{Faithfulness vs. Objective Factuality:} Our mechanistic proxy evaluates how successfully the model attends to and copies from the retrieved context.
+Consequently, it cannot be applied to proprietary, black-box large language models restricted behind APIs like GPT-4 or Claude. \item \textbf{Transformer Architecture:} Because our findings are fundamentally rooted in standard Transformer attention mechanics, the method’s applicability to alternative architectures (such as state-space models) remains an open question. \item \textbf{Proxy Nature of SinkRate:} SinkRate proxies induction-head activity rather than measuring hallucination directly.
+It is designed to capture a specific mechanistic pattern—context copying via induction—that our analysis identifies as important for faithful RAG generation (Section~3).
+While this makes INTRYGUE highly effective for grounding errors tied to induction dynamics, it is not intended to isolate failures arising from unrelated mechanisms (e.g., logical reasoning without context copying). \item \textbf{Faithfulness vs. Objective Factuality:} Our mechanistic proxy evaluates how successfully the model attends to and copies from the retrieved context.
 Therefore, INTRYGUE strictly measures faithfulness to the provided documents, not objective truth.
 If the upstream retrieval pipeline fetches false or conflicting information and the LLM successfully grounds its answer in that text, INTRYGUE will report low uncertainty, which users must not confuse with factual correctness. \end{itemize}